gwendalminguy/holbertonschool-hbnb/README.md

 ## ⚙️ Installation

-In order to install HBnB, the three steps of this guide must be followed:
+In order to install HBnB, the following steps of this guide must be achieved:

 **1. Cloning the repository**